 - A pet food bank to assist families with pets through tough financial times.

-- Youth programs for children and adults designed to teach compassion, respect, and care for animals.
+- Youth programs for children designed to teach compassion, respect, and care for animals.

 - Outreach programming to serve families with pets in underserved areas.